cybercampus-se/cybercampus-se.github.io/content/docs/contact/faq.md

 <br>

 {{< details "Is master's work is paid job?" >}}
 Our master's thesis studies are not a paid job unless otherwise stated.
+If we collaborate with a company, they usually pay.
+But every company has their policy like every month or at the end of the study.
 {{< /details >}}
 <br>